dojoengine/book/docs/pages/toolchain/katana/genesis.md

+---
+title: Katana Genesis Configuration
+description: Guide to configuring the initial state of your Katana blockchain network, including token setup, account allocation, and smart contract deployment.
+---

 # Genesis Configuration

 Katana's genesis configuration feature allows you to define the **initial state** and settings of your blockchain network.
 This feature enables you to **customize** the chain's starting point and set up some aspects of the network according to your specific requirements.
 With this feature, you can: